oceanprotocol/pdr-backend/READMEs/vps.md

 #OPTION 1: for predictoor bot: run barge with all bots except predictoor.
 (Use this your first time through)
 ./start_ocean.sh --no-provider --no-dashboard --predictoor --with-thegraph --with-pdr-trueval --with-pdr-trader --with-pdr-publisher --with-pdr-dfbuyer

-#OPTION 2: for unit testing: run barge with just predictoor contracts, queryable, but no agents.
+#OR, OPTION 2: for unit testing: run barge with just predictoor contracts, queryable, but no agents.
 (Use this for step 5 - unit tests)
 ./start_ocean.sh --no-provider --no-dashboard --predictoor --with-thegraph
 ```